hackerb9/vt340test/README.md

 * Despite what the manual says, you cannot use "Return" to select elements in Setup.
 You must use the "Do" key.

+### Tek 4010/4014 mode

+* Entering and exiting this mode leaves VT340 with autowrap mode turned off.
+This appears to be a firmware bug.
+  - To test: echo $'\e[?38h\e[?38l'
+  - To fix, set DECAWM after exiting Tek mode: echo $'\e[?7h'
+* Sixel print to host appears buggy; last portion gets sent to screen instead of to the host.

 ### 80/132 column mode

 * Despite the [documentation](EK-VT3XX-TP.pdf) recommending DECSCPP